 Time of Year

 The time of year or seasonal choice is usually an easy one.
 Love spring?
 How would your venue look in the springtime?
+If it’s the soft pink and white cherry blossom that delights your eyes, then look for a wedding venue with these wonders of spring.
 Usually those who really love a particular season or those who are wanting a spring or summer wedding like somewhere outdoors to enjoy and for some of their wedding photographs.

 Snow is very romantic and it really does look magical but think about travel and access to your venue for your guests and your wedding suppliers if you’re planning a winter wedding.